vzubarieva/My-recipe-book-capstone/README.md

 - Open in code editor (VS Code)
 - Install dependencies: $ npm install
 - Run Program $ npm run start ( It should open the server http://localhost:3000/ )
--

 ## Known Bugs

-- "Like" functionality still in process
+- "Like" button still in progress

 ## License